MathHubInfo/Legacy-localmh-docker/README.md

 ### Caveats for developers

+#### The permissions

+Inside the docker container everything is running under the user root with uid and gid 0.
+This means that (unless you are using boot2docker) all files created inside the docker container are owned by the root user.
+To fix this at any point, you can run ```lmh core fp``` to set the owner of the files to the (real) user running it.

+#### The configuration

 Because everything is running inside a docker container, all configuration from outside the container is not maintained.
 If you want to use git (which is essential to the way lmh works), you will have to reconfigure the git inside the container.
 Each time you destroy the container you will have to repeat this procedure.
 You can do this via calling:
 ```
 lmh core start